Make your new house a home

 The perfect time to do it better

-Whether you want to be more organised or perhaps live more in the present, there is no better time to commit to a new lifestyle than now.
+Whether you want to be more organized or perhaps live more in the present, there is no better time to commit to a new lifestyle than now.

-You’ve put in a lot of effort to organise things when you moved.
+You’ve put in a lot of effort to organize things when you moved.
 Instead of letting things get cluttered again, make a point of keeping it neat.
-Add storage and dividers inside drawers, cabinets or on wall shelves to help keep things organised.
+Add storage and dividers inside drawers, cabinets or on wall shelves to help keep things organized.